tinymce/tinymce-docs/rtc/encryption.md

 {{site.companyname}} is committed to protecting customer and end-user privacy through end-to-end encryption.

-{{site.productname}} Real-Time Collaboration requires an encryption key:
+{{site.productname}} Real-time Collaboration requires an encryption key:

 - To encrypt content before a client sends it to the {{site.cloudname}} server.
 - To decrypt content clients receive from the {{site.cloudname}} server.